WHAT TO EXPECT

 The service has great music and contemporary songs, bible teaching applied to everyday life, times of prayer and reflection, all presented in an easy to follow multimedia format.
 The service is followed by a great morning tea (non COVID times), which is a great time for building relationships.

 During the service children are welcome to join in the fun at Sparklers (preschool-Year 2), Bonfire (Years 3-5) and Surge (Years 6-10).
 There is also a family room inside the church for parents with younger children, where the service can easily be seen and the audio available over the PA system.

 Sunday@5 church is all about relationships, with God and with one another.
 These services are currently paused due to COVID-19.
 While recognisably “Anglican”, it is also very deliberately welcoming of people from all denominations and backgrounds.
 There is a high level of involvement from the DRV community, with an intention to connect out in to the local and global community with the love of Jesus.

 The 6pm evening service has between 30 – 40 adults who gather to encourage one another each Sunday, with great music and contemporary songs, an engaging bible talk, and times of prayer.
 One of the best kept secrets of St John’s is the fabulous supper that takes place each week within this service which provides an enjoyable and relaxed space to get to know each other better, and catch up on each other’s lives.
-On every 4th Sunday of the month, we skip supper and enjoy dinner together in the hall following the service where people often stay on to chat and pray.
+On every 4th Sunday of the month (in non-COVID times), we skip supper and enjoy dinner together in the hall following the service where people often stay on to chat and pray.

 Frequently Asked Questions